Scalable Optimal Transport Methods in Machine Learning: A Contemporary Survey: Scaling OT Computation

 \textit{Convergence Acceleration.} Convergence Acceleration aims at bringing the solver to convergence in fewer iterations.
 In regularized OT, for example, we can use a number of strategies to accelerate the Sinkhorn algorithm (see Fig.~\ref{fig:sinkhorn} bottom row).
-The Sinkhorn algorithm (Alg.~\ref{alg:sinkhorn}) is fundamentally a fixed point iteration (FPI) algorithm for finding fixed points $(u^*, v^*)$.
+The Sinkhorn algorithm (Alg.~\ref{alg:sinkhorn}) is fundamentally a fixed point iteration (FPI) algorithm for finding fixed points $(\vector{u}^*, \vector{v}^*)$.
 Therefore, all FPI algorithm acceleration techniques can be investigated.
 In \cite{ChizatFasterDivergence}, the classical Anderson acceleration for FPI algorithms was used.
 Anderson acceleration can speed up FPI algorithms by making them more robust to residual oscillation.
-Besides Andreson acceleration, the over-relaxed Sinkhorn method~\cite{ThibaultOverrelaxedTransport} adopts a relaxed FPI algorithm where the auxiliary vector update $u_{l+1} \leftarrow \frac{a}{Kv_{l}} $ is replaced with the relaxation $u_{l+1} \leftarrow u_l^{1-\omega} \odot \big(\frac{a}{Kv_l}\big)^{\omega}$, where $l$ denotes the iteration and $\omega > 0$ is the chosen relaxation parameter. \cite{ThibaultOverrelaxedTransport, PeyreQuantumTransport} show that for $\omega > 1$ the algorithm can converge faster than traditional Sinkhorn.
+Besides Andreson acceleration, the over-relaxed Sinkhorn method~\cite{ThibaultOverrelaxedTransport} adopts a relaxed FPI algorithm where the auxiliary vector update $\vector{u}_{l+1} \leftarrow \frac{\vector{a}}{\matrix{K}\vector{v}_{l}} $ is replaced with the relaxation $\vector{u}_{l+1} \leftarrow \vector{u}_l^{1-\omega} \odot \big(\frac{\vector{a}}{\matrix{K}\vector{v}_l}\big)^{\omega}$, where $l$ denotes the iteration and $\omega > 0$ is the chosen relaxation parameter. \cite{ThibaultOverrelaxedTransport, PeyreQuantumTransport} show that for $\omega > 1$ the algorithm can converge faster than traditional Sinkhorn.
 Recently, \cite{Lehmann2021AAlgorithm} identified an apriori range for $\omega$ for which global convergence is guaranteed.
 Other fixed point acceleration techniques were investigated in \cite{Tang2022AcceleratingReview}.
 In the Sinkhorn literature, better initialization has been mostly neglected as the potential speedup seems insignificant given the convex nature of regularized OT.
-However, a recent work \cite{Thornton2022RethinkingAlgorithm} showed that careful initialization of the Sinkhorn subroutine (in a neural network) initialized by pre-training on problems with closed-form solutions (Gaussians and 1D) can be accelerated.
+However, a recent work \cite{Thornton2022RethinkingAlgorithm} showed that careful initialization of the Sinkhorn subroutine (in a neural network) initialized by pre-training on problems with closed-form solutions (Gaussians and 1D) can lead to faster convergence.
 The technique can also be complementary to previous techniques.
-Also, for smooth approximation of OT problems (e.g. regularized OT) it is possible to use advanced optimization techniques such as accelerated gradient descent \cite{AnEfficientDescent,Dvurechensky2018ComputationalAlgorithm}, L-BFGS \cite{Blondel2018SmoothTransport,Cuturi2016AProblems} and FISTA \cite{Blondel2018SmoothTransport}.
 The previous approaches have little in common apart from seeking faster convergence.
-Yet, they all are holistic approaches that consider the inner working of the solver and a potential revisit of the original formulation \cite{AnEfficientDescent} before formulating an acceleration strategy.
+Yet, they all are holistic approaches that consider the inner \rtypo{workings} of the solver and a potential revisit of the original formulation \cite{AnEfficientDescent} before formulating an acceleration strategy.